bil-racso/oscar-cbls/userguide/source/oscar-cbls.rst

     Besides, search procedure often include the same basic bricks (neighborhoods, solution management, meta-heuristics, etc.)
     For this reason, OscaR.cbls includes a library of standard neighborhoods that can be assembled together to easily constitute complex search procedures.

-We show here below another solver for the NQueen problem that uses a standard ``swap`` neighborhood:
+We show here below a more elaborate solver for the NQueen.
+Besides using a more elaborate search strategy, it also relies on a standard neighborhood for implementing the search procedure.
+It uses a standard ``swap`` neighborhood with problem-specific parameters that specifies what queen must be swapped with what other queen.

 .. literalinclude:: ../../oscar-cbls/src/main/examples/oscar/examples/cbls/userguide/NQueenEasy.scala
    :language: scala
    :linenos:

-Modeling capabilities of OscaR.cbls (L1)
+Modeling with OscaR.cbls (L1)
 ===================================================

+OscaR.cbls is based on the concept of cbls

 (variables, invariants, constraints)